simplicy-io/simplicy/README.md

 - Transparency: We allows any participant to view every transactions, because every single trades is visible to the consumer.
 - Inclusion: Build software for people across boundaries like background, ability, language, location, wealth, or computer literacy.
 - Privacy: We operate according to the General Data Protection Regulation (GDPR).
 We'll never send the real user data to the Blockchain.
-For instance, We could validate that a new client lives in a country that belongs to the European Union, without revealing the country.
-Simply put, ZKSM technology allows information to be shared without revealing contextual details.
-- Borderless: Bringing cost and efficiency benefits of Blochchain in cross border remittances, as removing multiple intermediary involved in traditional process.
+- Borderless: Bringing cost and efficiency benefits of Blockchain in cross border remittances, as removing multiple intermediary involved in traditional process.